ramiaquista/ramiaquista/README.md

 ## Skills and Experience
 * 🔥 Firebase - MySQL - PostgreSQL
-* 📖 Python / Java / Ruby / HTML / CSS / JavaScript / React
+* 📖 Python / Java / Ruby / HTML / CSS / JavaScript / React / Ruby on Rails

 - 📫 How to reach me: ramiaquista70@gmail.com
 - 🔨 6 Moths of Experience on Development working for Pet's Hope